Aided by Inenco’s continuous support and active management of Polypipe’s Climate Change Agreement,

 Inenco met with Polypipe 6 times a year to review CCA compliance, review current energy management practices and energy saving opportunities which would lead to a more environmentally sustainable future for the business.
 Quarterly reports were provided for each site, detailing energy efficiency and carbon output, along with recommendations to improve performance against the targets set.

 Polypipe Ltd have extended their Climate Change Agreement (CCA) management service to 2025.
-Two new sites have been added to the agreement – Alderburgh and Manthorpe.
-Inenco estimates that adding these two new sites will result in an additional £274,642 of savings through Climate Change Levy (CCL) relief, until the end of the current CCA scheme.
+Inenco estimates that adding these two new sites will result in an additional £270,000 of savings through Climate Change Levy (CCL) relief, until the end of the current CCA scheme.